mklan/crecorder/README.md

 ```

-createCrecorder is exposed to the window object, so you can trigger actions via command line.
+`createCrecorder` is exposed to the window object, so you can trigger actions via command line.
+After stopping recording the file is downloaded.

 ## Inject into external webpage